Presented to the members of the Buddha Center on Saturday, October 27, 2018.

 The Unelaborated Luminous Meaning (sPros-bral don-gsal) (considered Padmasambhava’s magnum opus)

-The Garland of Views (men ngak tawé trengwa, or man ngag lta ba’i phreng ba) is also attributed to Padmasambhava, but not mentioned by Guenther, and is available in English translation.
+The Garland of Views (men ngak tawé trengwa, or man ngag lta ba’i phreng ba) is also attributed to Padmasambhava, but not mentioned by Guenther.
+It is available in English translation.
 None of the Indian works are marked “strictly confidential” or “secret.”

 Padmasambhava was unorthodox, even heretical.
 For this reason the “secret” works may have been seen as subversive and better kept secret.